Nikevil/AstroCulture/README.md

 4. **Event Sourcing**: Track all user interactions for better personalization
 5. **A/B Testing**: Test different horoscope styles and content

-## 🛠️ AI Tool Usage

-This project was developed with assistance from AI tools for:
-- Code generation and structure
-- Documentation writing
-- Best practices implementation
-- Error handling patterns

-The core logic, business requirements, and architectural decisions were made by the developer with AI assistance for implementation details.

 ---

-**Note**: This is a demonstration project.
-For production use, ensure proper security measures, environment configuration, and thorough testing.